Emergency Medical Technician

 • Provide basic emergency care and transportation based on assessment findings for an acutely ill patient

-• Apply a fundamental knowledge of the causes, pathophysiology, and management of shock, respiratory failure or arrest, cardiac failure or arrest, and post-resuscitation management
+• Apply fundamental knowledge of the causes, pathophysiology, and management of shock, respiratory failure or arrest, cardiac failure or arrest, and post-resuscitation management

 • Provide basic emergency care and transportation based on assessment findings for an acutely injured patient

-• Utilize principles of growth, development, aging and assessment findings to provide basic emergency care and transportation for a patient with special needs
+• Utilize principles of growth, development, aging, and assessment findings to provide basic emergency care and transportation for a patient with special needs

 • Perform in accordance with operational roles and responsibilities to ensure patient, public, and personnel safety when responding to an emergency